himanshusin/himanshusin.github.io/_posts/2017-03-18-Image_Segmentation.md

 The motivation for me was, if I can  group picture by their similarity , then this group identifier can give me some boost on leaderboard.It so happened that I coudn't submit my final score  because of some last minutes changes in my schedule.

-But none the less , it gave me idea to apply this alorithm to group the similar pictures.
+But none the less , it gave me idea to apply this algorithm to group the similar pictures.

 Let's save the pictures  to a local directory  and begin with this.